bzatrok/DotNetAssessment/README.md

 # DotNetAssessment
 Assessment to test .Net developers.
+This is a simple project to assess how you structure a project and what kind of solutions you choose to general problems.

 ## What is the test about?